6t41m0ct5/6t41m0ct5/README.md

 2023 - 2024 Omsk_Hackers\
 Vibe, hehe?)\
 2024 -     The power of Elijah\
-With The power of Elijah we power!\
+With The power of Elijah we power!
-Was create some templates () for Cryptool2 in constructor, thinking about creating in the C# ^^!\

 # Interesting facts about me
 I was homeschooling from 4th grade\